 The software automates email delivery to give your outbound emails the best chance of getting into the destination inbox.
 In addition, the API control panel lets users monitor the event of every email, coupled with the easy SMTP integration, and eliminates the mess involved with sending transactional or build emails.

 The robust inbound routing and storage feature that Mailgun has takes the application one step further.
-The intelligent email parsing engine, for example, makes it easy to interpret email data.
+For example, the intelligent email parsing engine makes it easy to interpret email data.

-It’s also straightforward to retrieve incoming emails thanks to the temporary three-days storage, and all inbound emails to the application are fully transcoded and parsed.
+It’s also straightforward to retrieve incoming emails thanks to the temporary three-day storage, and all inbound emails to the application are fully transcoded and parsed.

-The featured smart rules engine enables users to manage millions of inbound emails with few rules, and it gives them an intelligent way to deal with the spa entirely.
+The featured smart rules engine enables users to manage millions of inbound emails with few rules, giving them an intelligent way to deal with the spa entirely.

-Mailgun also comes with excellent report features as well as searchable logs to keep you up to date with what’s happening in your email.
+Mailgun also comes with excellent report features and searchable logs to keep you up to date with what’s happening in your email.

-Established as an API company, SendGrid is built to serve developers and send emails a quick and painless process for companies.
-It gives users the choice to send emails over HTTP, SMTP, or even if they choose to – use one of the company’s official client libraries.
+Established as an API company, SendGrid is built to serve developers and send emails, a quick and painless process for companies.
+It allows users to send emails over HTTP, SMTP, or even if they choose, use one of the company’s official client libraries.

 SendGrid’s main strengths are deliverability, scalability, and reliability.